dobin/yookiterm-challenges/challenge07/challenge07.md

-# Function Call Convention in x86
+# Function Call Convention in x86 (32bit)

+## Introduction

 In this challenge, we'll analyze the call convention of a binary.
 This binary contains different functions with different parameters.

+## Goal

+* See function call convention in action
+* Get a feeling how function call convention looks like in assembly

 ## source